Disco Elysium: Gameplay

 Disco Elysium is a role-playing video game that features an open world and dialogue-heavy gameplay mechanics.
 The game is presented in an isometric perspective in which the player character is controlled.
 The player takes the role of a detective, who suffers from alcohol and drug-induced amnesia, on a murder case.
 The player can move the detective about the screen to interact with non-player characters (NPC) and highlighted objects or move onto other screens.
 Early in the game, the player gains a partner, Kim Kitsuragi, another detective who acts as the protagonist's voice of professionalism and who offers advice or support in certain dialogue options.

 The gameplay features no combat in the traditional sense; instead, combat is handled through skill checks and dialogue trees.
 There are four primary attributes in the game: Intellect, Psyche, Physique, and Motorics.
 Each attribute has six distinct secondary skills for a total of 24, which the player can improve through skill points earned from levelling up.
-Upgrading these skills helps the player character pass skill checks, based on a random dice roll, but potentially result in negative effects and character quirks, discouraging minmaxing.
+Upgrading these skills helps the player character pass skill checks, which are based on a random roll of two six-sided dice, but potentially result in negative effects and character quirks, discouraging minmaxing.
 For instance, a player character with high Drama may be able to detect and fabricate lies effectively, but may also become prone to hysterics and paranoia.
 Likewise, high Electrochemistry shields the player character from the negative effects of drugs and provides knowledge on them, but may also lead to substance abuse and other self-destructive, self-gratifying behaviours.
 The choice of clothing that the player equips on the player-character can also impart both positive and negative effects on certain skills.